Designing Warmth

 The Vision of Warmth

-Thinking of design as conversation – not problem solving – makes users feel seen and heard both during the design process, and after, while using the final product or service.
+When we think of design as conversation – not problem solving – users see, and feel seen, both during the design process and after, while using the final product or service.

 The Power of Warmth

-Design as a scaffolding for support for Self Actualization – becoming one’s best self – can activate the power of an individual’s purpose, self-worth, and natural tendencies for reciprocation.
+When we build a scaffolding for support for Self Actualization – becoming one’s best self – we can activate the power of an individual’s purpose, self-worth, and natural tendencies for reciprocation.

 The Heart of Warmth

-Design for connection to something bigger than oneself – a shared cause – helps us realize gratitude, experience attunement, and engages our sense of justice.
+Prioritizing connection to something bigger than oneself – a shared cause – helps people realize gratitude, experience attunement, and engages their sense of justice.

 What you’ll take away